-The Massachusetts Department of Transitional Assistance, or DTA, is the state agency which administers all state-funded emergency programs.
-These include:
+The Massachusetts Department of Transitional Assistance, or DTA, is the state agency that administers direct economic assistance (cash benefits) and food assistance (SNAP benefits), as well as provides workforce training opportunities.

 Food Assistance (www.mass.gov/snap)